↑

 Jump to Recipe - Print Recipe

-How do you make French Toast Casserole?
+How do you create the crispy top of French Toast Casserole?

 A mixture of flour, brown sugar, cinnamon, nutmeg and cold butter are mixed together and sprinkled over the casserole before baking to help create a crispy streusel topping that adds great texture and flavor.